sftcd/openssl/esnistuff/api.md

 wrap a "raw" key share in the relevant TLS presentation layer encoding

 Put the outer length and curve ID around a key share.
+This just exists because we do it a few times: for the ESNI client keyshare and for handshake client keyshare.
+The input keyshare is the e.g. 32 octets of a point on curve 25519 as used in X25519.

+#### Parameters
+* `keyshare` is the input keyshare which'd be 32 octets for x25519

+* `keyshare_len` is the length of the above (0x20 for x25519)

+* `curve_id` is the IANA registered value for the curve e.g. 0x1d for X25519

+* `outlen` is the length of the encoded version of the above

+#### Returns
+is NULL (on error) or a pointer to the encoded version buffer

+Put the outer length and curve ID around a key share.
 This just exists because we do it twice: for the ESNI client keyshare and for handshake client keyshare.
 The input keyshare is the e.g. 32 octets of a point on curve 25519 as used in X25519.
 There's no magic here, it's just that this code recurs in handling ESNI.
 Theere might be some existing API to use that'd be better.

 #### Parameters